 CCM recipient processing checks the authentication and integrity of the frame body and the AAD as

 well as decrypting the frame body.
+A MIC check is performed by comparing the decrypted MIC with a MIC formed as described in 12.5.3.3 CCMP cryptographic encapsulation.
 The plaintext is returned only if the MIC check is successful.

 CID 4090

 Comment (P2609L61): "The decapsulation process succeeds when the calculated MIC matches the MIC value obtained from decrypting the received encrypted MPDU."